 - 1. Cut tubing with a tube cutting tool.
 Do not use a blade or scissors or leaks can occur. - 2.
 Put the tube fully into the fitting. - 3.
 Tighten the nut by hand.
-If the fittings are tighten too much, damage to the fittings and leaks will occur. - Stainless Steel fittings-Tighten another 11⁄4 turn with an adjustable wrench.
-Stainless steel fittings used on 1/8-in.
-ID PFA tubing must be tightened only another 3⁄4 of a turn. - PFA fittings-Tighten another 1⁄2 turn with an adjustable wrench.
+If the fittings are tighten too much, damage to the fittings and leaks will occur. - Stainless Steel fittings-Tighten another 1/4 turn with an adjustable wrench. - PFA fittings-Tighten another 1⁄2 turn with an adjustable wrench.